Last Updated February 25, 2013

 Should an owner decide to drop out of league play, the franchise will be turned over to the League as a whole.
 At that point, the statistician will send out an email to each of the league owners providing them with 48 hours to respond with a list of any potential new owners for the abandoned franchise.
 It is understood and agreed that existing franchise owners cannot abandon their existing team to take control of the vacated team.

-Any new owner MUST be willing to ensure that he is represented by someone who can be present at all drafts.
+Any new owner MUST be within 1 hour driving distance from Cornwall as to attend all meetings or be willing to ensure that he is represented by someone who can be present at all drafts.

 A full and complete list of all the potential names will be compiled and emailed to all league owners.
 At this point the Objection and Voting Process begins.
 These two processes combined will take no more than 96 hours.
 Owners are encouraged to email the statistician with any objections to the list within the first 48 hours and if the owner has no objections, to also include their top three preferred candidates (in order).
 Any substantiated objection, will result in the potential owner being removed from the list.
 If no objections are received in the first 48 hours, then the list of nominees will be considered final.
 There will be a total of 96 hours (including the first 48 hours) for the owners to vote and at the conclusion of this 96 hour window, voting will close (regardless if 100% response or not) and the winner(s) will be announced.
 NOTE: Should the statistician receive email from ALL owners stating no objections and detailing their votes prior to the end of the 96 hours, then process will be concluded and the winner(s) announced.